Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 Mailjet – 2/5

 My first impressions of Mailjet weren’t great – they responded to an email I sent them with a link to contact them on their website support forum.
 For a company specialising in email, this strikes me as a bit incompetent.
-While Mailjet pride themselves on their sophisticated support system, I much prefer SendGrid’s quick and reliable 24/7 approach to MailJet’s ticketing system.
+While Mailjet prides themselves on their sophisticated support system, I much prefer SendGrid’s quick and reliable 24/7 approach to MailJet’s ticketing system.

 However, with that aside, their interface is really nice and their mobile apps are a nice tough.
 Generally though, at roughly the same price as SendGrid it’s tough to see why you’d choose Mailjet over them.
 If anyone’s had any experience with Mailjet it’d be great to hear about it in the comments below.